wanghaisheng/responsive-landing-page-starter/content/blog/en/pushing-on-a-retrospective-of-q1-2022-at-vonage.md

 You can read more in-depth about the new features in [this post, from Senior Product Manager Jon Montana](https://learn.vonage.com/blog/2021/05/11/video-api-better-interactive-broadcasts-and-recordings/#).

-Naturally our Developer Advocates wanted to get their hands on these new features to check them out.
+Naturally, our Developer Advocates wanted to get their hands on these new features to check them out.
 [In this article](https://learn.vonage.com/blog/2021/12/15/create-a-personal-twitch-with-vonage-video-api-and-web-components/) you can read up on our JavaScript Advocate [Dwayne Hemmings](https://twitter.com/lifelongdev) writing on [using the VideoAPI and Web Components to create a personal Twitch-like broadcasting platform](https://learn.vonage.com/blog/2021/12/15/create-a-personal-twitch-with-vonage-video-api-and-web-components/).

-Want to see some of these high definition features in action?
+Want to see some of these high-definition features in action?
 We've got you covered!
 Our Video API Advocate [Mofi Rahman](https://twitter.com/moficodes) wrote an article on implementing HLS broadcasts

 #### Jumper.AI